 The course materials are presented as a series of on-line lectures, with video of presenters, and complete PowerPoint presentations.
 Notes are provided, together with additional reading material as needed.
 The course instructors include many of the best known experts in the field today, typically authors of numerous book chapters and frequent presenters at national and international meetings.
 The quality of the material is excellent, and guaranteed to be invaluable for any internist or specialist.

-The course covers the fundamentals of medicine and clinical applications; it also extends these discussions to the current literature and translational research.
+The four module course covers the fundamentals of medicine and clinical applications in oncology, cardiology, neurology, and ophthalmology.
+It also extends these discussions to the current literature and translational research.
 The course is taught by CSU faculty who are recognized throughout the world as the top authorities in the field.

 Noncredit courses do not produce academic credit nor appear on a Colorado State University academic transcript.

 Lori Kogan, Ph.D. is a Professor of Clinical Sciences for the College of Veterinary Medicine and Biomedical Sciences at Colorado State University and a licensed psychologist.
 She is the editor of the Human-Animal Interaction Bulletin, an open-access, online publication supported by Division 17 (Counseling Psychology) of the American Psychological Association.
 She is also the founder/director of Pets Forever, a non-profit program and service learning course designed to help low income elderly and disabled pet owners.
 She has published numerous journal articles and book chapters, and given invited presentations on topics related to human animal interactions in both psychology and veterinary medicine venues.
 She is currently engaged in several research projects pertaining to the intersection of the human animal bond and veterinary medicine.